Joonas Korpisalo: Ottawa Senators (2023–2024)

-Boston Bruins (2024–present)
+Boston Bruins (2024–2026)

-On 24 June 2024, Korpisalo was traded alongside Mark Kastelic and a 2024 first round pick to the Boston Bruins, in exchange for Linus Ullmark.
+On 24 June 2024, Korpisalo was traded alongside Mark Kastelic and a 2024 first-round pick to the Boston Bruins, in exchange for Linus Ullmark.

-Korpisalo was slated to be the backup to fellow netminder Jeremy Swayman for the 2024-25 season.
-However, due to contract negotiations between the Bruins and Swayman, it caused him to miss training camp, and as a result, Korpisalo was given the nod to start on Opening Night for the Bruins.
-Korpisalo and the Bruins lost the first game, 6-4, to the Florida Panthers.
-Just a few games later, in his second start for the Bruins, Korpisalo earned his first win in the black and gold, a 5-3 victory over the Colorado Avalanche.
-He earned his first shutout as a Bruin on November 2, 2024, in a 3-0 win over the Philadelphia Flyers.
+Korpisalo was slated to be the backup to fellow netminder Jeremy Swayman for the 2024–25 season.
+However, due to contract negotiations between the Bruins and Swayman, it caused Swayman to miss training camp, and as a result, Korpisalo was given the nod to start on Opening Night for the Bruins.
+Korpisalo and the Bruins lost the first game, 6–4, to the Florida Panthers.
+Just a few games later, in his second start for the Bruins, Korpisalo earned his first win in the black and gold, a 5–3 victory over the Colorado Avalanche.
+He earned his first shutout as a Bruin on 2 November 2024, in a 3–0 win over the Philadelphia Flyers.
 Korpisalo proved himself to be a solid backup for the Bruins in what many saw as a bounceback season for him.
 Many even saw him as having potential to take the starting job away from Swayman, due to both the Bruins and Swayman's struggles.
-Korpisalo finished the season 11-10-3 in 27 games, with a 2.90 GAA, and a career high 3 shutouts.
-On April 11, 2025, Korpisalo was named the Bruins nominee for the Bill Masterton Memorial Trophy, awarded to players who "exemplify perseverance, sportsmanship and dedication to hockey."
+Korpisalo finished the season 11–10–3 in 27 games, with a 2.90 GAA, and a career high three shutouts.
+On 11 April 2025, Korpisalo was named the Bruins nominee for the Bill Masterton Memorial Trophy, awarded to players who "exemplify perseverance, sportsmanship and dedication to hockey."

+New York Rangers (2026–present)

+On 1 July 2026, Korpisalo was traded to the New York Rangers in exchange for Kalle Väisänen and a 2028 fourth round draft pick.

+International play

+He represented Finland at the 2026 Winter Olympics and won a bronze medal.